Streamability of nested word transductions: Introduction

 \subsection{Related Work}

-In the XML context, visibly pushdown automata based streaming processing has been extensively studied for validating XML streams \cite{KumarMadhusudanViswanathan07,DBLP:conf/stacs/BaranyLS06,DBLP:conf/icdt/SegoufinS07}.
-The validation problem with bounded memory is studied in \cite{DBLP:conf/stacs/BaranyLS06} when the input is assumed to be a well-nested word and in \cite{DBLP:conf/icdt/SegoufinS07} when it is assumed to be a well-formed XML document (this problem is still open).
-Querying XML streams has been considered in \cite{GroheKochSchweikardt07}.
+In the XML context, visibly pushdown automata based streaming processing has been extensively studied for validating XML streams~\cite{KumarMadhusudanViswanathan07,DBLP:conf/stacs/BaranyLS06,DBLP:conf/icdt/SegoufinS07}.
+The validation problem with bounded memory is studied in~\cite{DBLP:conf/stacs/BaranyLS06} when the input is assumed to be a well-nested word and in~\cite{DBLP:conf/icdt/SegoufinS07} when it is assumed to be a well-formed XML document (this problem is still open).
+Querying XML streams has been considered in~\cite{GroheKochSchweikardt07}.
 It consists in selecting a set of tuples of nodes in the tree representation of the XML document.
 For monadic queries (selecting nodes instead of tuples), this can be achieved by a functional \vpt returning the input stream of tags, annotated with Booleans indicating selection by the query.
 However, functional \vpts cannot encode queries of arbitrary arities.
 The setting for functional \vpts is in fact different to query evaluation, because the output has to be produced on-the-fly in the right order, while query evaluation algorithms can output nodes in any order: an incoming input symbol can be immediately output, while another candidate is still to be confirmed.
-This makes a difference with the notion of concurrency of queries, measuring the minimal amount of candidates to be stored, and for which algorithms and lower bounds have been proposed \cite{BaryossefFontouraJosifovski05}. \vpts also relate to tree transducers \cite{vpts10}, for which no comparable work on memory requirements is known.
-However, the height of the input word is known to be a lower bound for Core XPath filters \cite{GroheKochSchweikardt07}.
+This makes a difference with the notion of concurrency of queries, measuring the minimal amount of candidates to be stored, and for which algorithms and lower bounds have been proposed~\cite{BaryossefFontouraJosifovski05}. \vpts also relate to tree transducers~\cite{vpts10}, for which no comparable work on memory requirements is known.
+However, the height of the input word is known to be a lower bound for Core XPath filters~\cite{GroheKochSchweikardt07}.
 As \vpts can express them, this lower bound also applies when evaluating \vpts.
-When allowing two-way access on the input stream, space-efficient algorithms for XML validation \cite{KonradMagniez13} and querying \cite{MadhusudanViswanathan09} have been proposed.
+When allowing two-way access on the input stream, space-efficient algorithms for XML validation~\cite{KonradMagniez13} and querying~\cite{MadhusudanViswanathan09} have been proposed. \newcontent{Approximate space-efficient streaming validation algorithms of nested word properties, given as visibly pushdown automata, have been considered in~\cite{franois_et_al}.
+Finally, another related problem is the sliding window validation problem~\cite{DBLP:conf/mfcs/GanardiJL18,DBLP:conf/icalp/GanardiHL18}: in this context, a window scans the input and each window must satisfy some property, and the goal is to use as little memory as possible. }

 An approach based on weighted automata for the analysis of online algorithms has been proposed in~\cite{AKL10}.
 In this work, the existence of online algorithms is related to determinism and look-ahead removal.
 The analysis boils down to checking, given a weighted automaton, whether it can be determinized or approximatively determinized into some automaton, homomorphically embeddable into the original one.
 While this problem could be adapted in our context and is an interesting question, we did not take determinization as the yardstick notion of streamability because, as we show, for programs transforming nested words, deterministic \vpts are too restrictive to capture all streamable \vpt transformations.